Founded in 1926

 He rode a Manx Norton and won with an average speed of 63mph (101kph).
 He was the first Queenslander to win an Australian road race classic and this race win gave him the lead in the championship and was later crowned the 1934 Australian Champion.

-He was a councilor with the Drayton Shire Council before moving to the Toowoomba City Council.
+He was a councillor with the Drayton Shire Council before moving to the Toowoomba City Council.